 Expect to put in some extra toasting on some brands, particularly for those who have selected a cigar with a lot of oily ligero tobacco as part of their blend.

 How Do You Smoke a Cigar?

-The main guideline for cigar smoking though is you should not inhale the smoke.
-Unlike cigarette smoke, cigars are not inhaled, as there is too much tobacco and smoke; if you did you would be coughing up a lung!
+The main guideline for cigar smoking is that you should not inhale the smoke.
+Unlike cigarette smoke, cigars are not inhaled, as there is too much tobacco and smoke; if you did, you would be coughing up a lung!
 When ‘puffing’ on a cigar is mentioned, it is quite literal.
-Instead, draw smoke into your mouth, hold it a moment, and then blow it out.
+Instead of inhaling into the lungs, draw smoke into your mouth, hold it a moment, and then blow it out.

 How Far Down a Cigar Should You Smoke?

 Another hotly debated issue in the cigar world, knowing how far down you should smoke a cigar is often more down to personal preferences than actual rules.